Lean Beef Stroganoff

 Serve immediately and enjoy.

-Vegetarians can use firm organic tofu / tempeh or white cannelini beans and vegetable stock in place of the beef.
+Vegetarians can use firm organic tofu / tempeh or white cannellini beans and vegetable stock in place of the beef.

 You can get madeira from any liquor store if you decide to use it.